Grand Guignol: Important people

 Oscar Méténier was the Grand Guignol's founder and original director.
-Under his direction, the theatre produced plays about a class of people who were not considered appropriate subjects in other venues: prostitutes, criminals, street urchins and others at the lower end of Paris's social echelon.
+Under his direction, the theater produced plays about a class of people who were not considered appropriate subjects in other venues: prostitutes, criminals, street urchins and others at the lower end of Paris's social echelon.

 André Antoine was the founder of the Théâtre Libre and a collaborator of Méténier.
-His theatre gave Méténier a basic model to use for The Grand Guignol Theatre.
+His theater gave Méténier a basic model to use for The Grand Guignol theater.

 Max Maurey served as director from 1898 to 1914.
-Maurey shifted the theatre's emphasis to the horror plays it would become famous for and judged the success of a performance by the number of patrons who passed out from shock; the average was two faintings each evening.
-Maurey discovered André de Lorde, who would become the most important playwright for the theatre.
+Maurey shifted the theater's emphasis to the horror plays it would become famous for and judged the success of a performance by the number of patrons who passed out from shock; the average was two faintings each evening.
+Maurey discovered André de Lorde, who would become the most important playwright for the theater.

-De Lorde was the theatre's principal playwright from 1901 to 1926.
+De Lorde was the theater's principal playwright from 1901 to 1926.
 He wrote at least 100 plays for the Grand Guignol, such as The Old Woman, The Ultimate Torture, A Crime in the Mad House and more.
-He collaborated with experimental psychologist Alfred Binet to create plays about insanity, one of the theatre's favourite and frequently recurring themes.
+He collaborated with experimental psychologist Alfred Binet to create plays about insanity, one of the theater's favorite and frequently recurring themes.

 Camille Choisy served as director from 1914 to 1930.
-He contributed his expertise in special effects and scenery to the theatre's distinctive style.
+He contributed his expertise in special effects and scenery to the theater's distinctive style.